Locksmith (rapper)

-Davood Ali Asgari, better known by his stage name Locksmith, is an American rapper from Richmond, California.
+Davood Ali Asgari, better known by his stage name Locksmith, (born September 29, 1984), is an American rapper from Richmond, California.
 He is half of the former underground duo The Frontline, which pioneered the "New Bay" resurgence movement in the Bay Area in the 2000s.

 Background

 Locksmith was born and raised in Richmond, California in the neighborhood of Crescent Park.
 His father is Persian, who had immigrated from Iran, and his mother was African American from Chicago, originally from Tennessee.
 For the greater part of his childhood, he was raised predominantly by his mother's side of his family as his father was the only one from his Iranian side, until he had gotten older when other paternal family-members also arrived.
 He has four older half-siblings from his mother's previous marriage.
 Between the 80s and 90s, his sister, who is a decade his senior, rapped as MC Spice and had opened up for the likes of E-40, Blackalicious and Digital Underground.
 In 2010, his mother died.

 Locksmith went to De Anza High School in Richmond, and attended University of California, Berkeley, where he graduated in African American Studies.
 He played basketball during his youth, through which he met his childhood friend Left.
 After graduating from school, the pair worked as mentors at the West Contra Costa Youth Service Bureau where they mentored teenagers and adolescents.
 He worked there, part-time, for a decade before moving on to concentrate on his solo music career.